Social deprivation: Mental illness

-A lack of social networking predisposes people to mental illness.
-Mental illness can be attributed to instability within the individual.
-Society provides a sense of stability and socially deprived people fail to fit within this social structure.
-It becomes even more difficult for a person to fit in once labelled mentally ill because they now also carry a social stigma and receive a negative social attitude from the community.
+Limited social interaction can lead to eventual mental impairment.
+Participation in broader society can provide a sense of stability in people's lives, and socially deprived people are often excluded from the larger social structure.
+It becomes even more difficult for a person to fit in once labeled mentally ill because they now also carry social stigma and receive negative social feedback from the larger community.

 Social deprivation is difficult to dissect because certain issues that may be considered outcomes of social exclusion may also be factored into causes of social stigma.
 Outcomes of adult social deprivation may include young parenthood, adult homelessness, lack of qualifications, or residence in social housing – yet all of these factors may cause society to treat the individual with disdain or intolerance, thus furthering their exclusion.
-These reciprocal influences can become an unfortunate cycle for an individual who requires social or financial assistance to survive, particularly in a society which excludes those who are deemed abnormal.
+These reciprocal influences can become an unfortunate cycle for an individual who requires social or financial assistance to survive, particularly in a society that excludes those who are deemed abnormal.

 This apparent cycle of alienation can cause feelings of helplessness where the only foreseeable resolution may be suicide.
 There is an identified link between severe mental illness and subsequent suicide.
 One predictor of suicide is a lack of social integration.
 Dating back to the late nineteenth century, Durkheim illustrated that highly integrated societies with strong social bonds and a high degree of social cohesion have low suicide rates.
 Social integration consists of many sources such as religious, social, and political memberships.
-Relationships within the community and other individuals can create a better quality of life that decreases the chance of becoming mentally ill and of committing suicide.
+Relationships within the community and other individuals can create a better quality of life that decreases the chance of becoming mentally ill and committing suicide.

-Over 500 hundred studies have been screened and the conclusions how a strong correlation between social isolation and an increase in anxiety and depression.
-The social isolation of young people leads to higher levels of cortisol.
-Cortisol is a stress hormone and having too much of it over a long period of time can lead to anxiety disorders.
+Over 500 studies have been screened and the conclusions show a strong correlation between social isolation and an increase in anxiety and depression.
+The social isolation of young people leads to higher levels of cortisol, a stress induced hormone, too much of which over a long period is associated with anxiety disorders.